-Central Plains Water Ltd has obtained all necessary Resource Consents from Environment Canterbury and Selwyn District Council to construct and operate a 60,000Ha surface water irrigation scheme in July 2012.
-The consents cover taking water (including taking winter water for on-farm storage), using water, access to the riverbeds and all the relevant consents relating to the construction stage, i.e. Environmental Construction Management Plans such as noise, dust, erosion control etc.
+Central Plains Water Trust has obtained all necessary Resource Consents from Environment Canterbury (ECan) and Selwyn District Council (SDC) to construct and operate a 60,000ha surface water irrigation scheme in July 2012.
+Since obtaining these original consents there have been some major changes to the Scheme design, as summarised in the below table.
+The Resource Consents include to take water (including during winter for on-farm storage), to use water, access to the riverbeds and all of the relevant consents required for construction including Environmental Construction Management Plans for controlling noise, dust and erosion control etc. during construction activities.

 The ‘Take’ consents were lodged for both the Rakaia and Waimakariri Rivers in December 2001.
-The ‘Use’ consent was lodged with Environment Canterbury (ECan) in November 2005.
+The ‘Use’ consent was lodged with ECan in November 2005.
 Both the Take and Use consents were notified by ECan in June 2006.

 - The take from the Waimakariri River was reduced by agreement from 40 cumecs to 24 cumecs;

-- CPW also has the consent for 1 cumec of Band A water from Waimakariri;
+- CPW also has the consent for 1 cumec of Band A water from Waimakariri River;

-- The 24 cumecs is shared 1:1 with the river, so to take 24 cumecs there needs to be 48 cumecs available above 65 cumecs, i.e. 113 cumecs of unmodified flow.
+- The 24 cumecs are shared 1:1 with the Waimakariri River, so to take 24 cumecs there need to be 48 cumecs available above the 65 cumec base flow, i.e. 113 cumecs of total flow.

 - A further rule restricts the ability to take during part of summer when the unmodified flow lies between 80 and 95 cumecs.
 During that period CPW can only take for 12 hours each day and then at a restricted rate.

-- Additional to the 6 cumecs of Subservient Band 2/3 water the consent for 40 cumecs was granted but the availability depends on other users.
-Providing the total allocable flow of 70 cumecs is available, and assuming all existing consent holders are taking, the water available to Ashburton Community Water Trust (ACWT) and CPW is 36 cumecs at 1:1.
+Additional to the 6 cumecs of Subservient Band 2/3 water the consent for 40 cumecs was granted but the availability depends on other river users.
+Providing the total allocable flow of 70 cumecs is available, and assuming all existing consent holders are taking, the water available to ACWT and CPW is 36 cumecs at 1:1.
 This will be shared between CPW and ACWT as per an existing agreement.

-The key consents that will ensure the scheme operation does not adversely impact on the environment are the Take and Use consents CRC061973, which encompass the take and use of water from the Waimakariri River and the Rakaia River.
-As part of the consent requirements, CPWL must put in place mechanisms to monitor the effects of the scheme on the environment and to carry out mitigation measures where necessary.
+The key consents that will ensure the Scheme operation does not adversely impact on the environment are the Take and Use consents CRC167216 (formerly CRC061970), which encompasses the take and use of water from the Waimakariri River and the Rakaia River.
+As part of the consent requirements, CPW must put in place mechanisms to monitor the effects of the Scheme on the environment and to carry out mitigation measures where necessary.
 These include:

-- Establishing an Environmental Management Fund of approximately $160,000 per year (based on 60,000 operational scheme, pro rata for staged development)
+- Establishing an Environmental Management Fund of approximately $160,000 per year (based on 60,000ha operational scheme, pro rata for staged development);

 - 8 sites within the lowland streams